 When a Will is challenged, this is known as Contentious Probate.
 Anyone challenging a Will must have a specific reason for doing so and these might include a belief that the Will was negligently drafted or that at the time of writing their Will the person:

-Whether you are challenging or defending a Will, Carlsons probate solicitors have the expertise and knowledge to help you.
+Whether you are challenging or defending a Will, Carlsons probate solicitors in London have the expertise and knowledge to help you.